Ethorbit/SteamDeck-SteamOS-Guides/README.md

 crypt_sdcard    UUID="c29abde6-8237-410e-a338-f808ff065c99"     none    luks,_netdev,nofail
 ```

-(We added _netdev as a workaround so that the entry won't block booting)
+(_netdev was added as a workaround so that the entry won't block booting, but will still exist in the cryptsetup service)

 Note: if you want to add trim support for the nvme home, add: `,discard` after nofail.
 While this will give better performance, it will also make the encryption slightly less effective.
 Given the fact that my nvme is too small to run games and mostly just runs the OS (which does not require crazy read/write speeds anyway), I will be leaving that out.